dqtienxdd/econmmerce/README.md

 ## Project Overview

-This project is an e-commerce platform that includes a product list page and a product detail page.
-The cart functionality is not yet implemented.
-The project uses [Sanity](https://www.sanity.io/) to store the database.
+Hybrbase is an e-commerce platform that includes a **product list page** and a **product detail page**.
+Currently, the **cart functionality** is not yet implemented.
+The project integrates with [Sanity](https://www.sanity.io/) to store the database.

+### Features Implemented:
+- Product list page
+- Product detail page
+- Image upload functionality for products (integrated with Sanity)
+- Ability to delete all products via a function

+### Limitations:
+- The data is currently being added manually as the dataset has not been obtained yet.
+- Several improvements and additional pages are yet to be developed.

 ## Getting Started

+Follow these steps to set up the project on your local machine.

+### 1. Install Dependencies

 First, install the required dependencies: